 As TCAT Hohenwald continues to provide technical training and education to our students, it is our intent to take a proactive stance to any suspicious or confirmed case of COVID-19.
-We are continuing to move through the Summer Trimester with the end of trimester approaching quickly.
-Additionally, we do anticipate adding dual enrollment students when the secondary systems return to operations in August.
+TCAT Hohenwald continues to move through the Fall Trimester with efforts to protect the health and safety of our campus!

 - Completion of the daily COVID-19 Questionnaire to assess your health and minimize risks

 - Masking, especially if away from your individual area or about campus